J08nY/pyecsca-artifact/README.md

 Assuming the **pyecsca** package is installed, open the `formulas.ipynb` Jupyter notebook in the `pyecsca/notebook/re/` directory.
 Run its cells sequentially and observe the expanded formula dataset generated in the final cell.
-Optionally, change the `max_workers` value to something that suits your setup (i.e. number of your CPU cores).
+Change the `num_workers` value to something that suits your setup (i.e. number of your CPU cores minus two).

 ### Configuration space (Table 2)

 Assuming the **pyecsca** package is installed, open the `configuration_space.ipynb` Jupyter notebook in the `pyecsca/notebook/` directory.
 Run its cells sequentially and observe the tables being printed (with additional columns that are not present in the paper).
-Note that the cell computing all of the configurations takes some time to finish, as it enumerates them internally.
+Note that the cell computing all of the configurations takes some time to finish (~ 10 minutes), as it enumerates them internally.

 ### RPA evaluation (Section 6.1 and Table 3)

 Assuming the **pyecsca** package is installed, open the `rpa.ipynb` Jupyter notebook in the `pyecsca/notebook/re/` directory.
 Run its cells sequentially.
-Note that some cells have a `num_cores` or `max_workers` argument, change this to something that suits your setup (i.e. number of your CPU cores).
+Change the `num_workers` value to something that suits your setup (i.e. number of your CPU cores minus two).

 You can observe the tree metrics for RPA-RE in Table 3 from the following cell: